 IIIF Server (module for Omeka S)

-IIIF Server is a module for Omeka S that integrates the IIIF specifications and a simple IIP Image server to allow to process and share instantly images of any size and medias (pdf, audio, video, 3D...) in the desired formats.
+IIIF Server is a module for Omeka S that integrates the IIIF specifications to allow to process and share instantly images of any size and medias (pdf, audio, video, 3D…) in the desired formats.
+It requires an image server, like the module Image Server.

 The full specifications of the International Image Interoperability Framework standard are supported (level 2), so any widget that supports it can use it.
 Rotation, zoom, inside search, etc. may be managed too.
 Dynamic lists of records may be created, for example for browse pages.